Your health. your terms.

 MY PODCAST: On February 21, 2024, I launched a podcast with my bestie Dr. Funmmy Awoyomi entitled: The Magic of Metabolic Health.
 Watch it on YouTube!

 And a random fun fact: I also own and operate The Great Surprisal.
-Check out my shenanigans there!
+Check out my entertaining shenanigans there!

 FAQs

-What is a Primitive Pulse?
+Why Primitive Pulse?
 Primitive Pulse is a value system.
 It is about reconnecting with your innate, ancestral wisdom and learning how to optimally function in a modern, and sometimes backwards, world.
 It’s about restoring your mind, body and culture so you can thrive mentally, physically and socially.
 And for those who dare, even spiritually.

 What is Metabolic Health Coaching(MHC)?
 MHC is a holistic approach to health, where we address symptoms of chronic conditions (disease) and mental health through the lens of food lifestyle and functional movement.
 Understanding the different facets of your metabolism helps you familiarize yourself with common symptoms like indigestion, bloating, chronic headaches, sleep issues, blood sugar and blood pressure, as well as other biomarkers.
 As a Metabolic Health Coach, I seek to empower you to make sustainable changes that will lead you to optimal health.
 Learn more about Metabolic Health here.